HarshithaSolai/vue-search-app/README.md

 - Filter option to filter the topics to be searched
 - Filter option 'All' to search in all the topics and displays the mix of search result topics
 - Handling various scenarios like enabling the search button only when user types more than 3 characters
-- Showing Transition State like loading, error and no data scenarios
+- Showing various status like loading, error and no data scenarios

 ### Non-Functional Requirements
 - Responsive & Mobile friendly
 - Performance Optimization
 - Maintainability & Reusable code
 - User-friendly Design
-- User Engagement during API data fetch (Shimmer or Loading Indicator)
+- User Engagement during API data fetch (Loading Indicator)

 ## Environment Setup
 - **node version** : v18.12.1
 - **npm version** : 9.2.0
 ## Tech Stack
-- **UI Framework** : Vue (Because that is what I will be using in ABN AMRO and in technical point of view it's easy to develop, it's component-based architecture so we can create modular and reusable code, its virtual DOM minimizes unnecessary DOM manipulations)
+- **UI Framework** : Vue (Because that is what I will be using in ABN AMRO and in technical point of view it's easy to develop, component-based architecture so we can create modular and reusable code, its virtual DOM minimizes unnecessary DOM manipulations)
 - **Routing** : Vue Router
-- **CSS Framework** : Tailwind CSS (Tailwind automatically removes all unused CSS when building for production, responsive design with breakpoints, don't have to spend time on writing long css in css files, reusable classes)
+- **CSS Framework** : Tailwind CSS (Tailwind automatically removes all unused CSS when building for production, responsive design with breakpoints, reusable classes, don't have to spend time on writing long css in style)
 - **Data/State Management** :
-- **Testing Framework** : Jest
+- **Testing Framework** : Jest - Unit testing
 - **Bundling** : Vite
 - **Hosting** : Netlify (I thought it will be easy for reviewers to see live demo of the app without having to run scripts)